wlh15-ai/javascript-1/README.md

 }
 ```

-> Note: You will learn the difference between the two later in the cohort.
+> Note: You will learn some of the differences between function declarations and function expressions later in the course.

 Functions are invoked by referencing the function name and pairing it with a pair of parentheses `()`.
 Think of these parentheses as the button you are pushing to invoke the function.
-For example, to invoke our above written function we would simply type:
+For example, to invoke our above written function we simply type:

 ```js
 nameOfFunction()
 ```

-> This would invoke the function and execute any code we have written inside of it.
+> Typing this invokes the function and executes any code written inside of it.

 Functions can be set up to receive parameters, or values that will change depending on when the function is invoked.
-For example, to write a simple function that will add two numbers together we can do the following:
+For example, here's a function that is set up to add two numbers together when invoked:

 ```js
 function addTwo(num1, num2) {